-Covers the contents of the Virginia Quality Assurance Screening (VQAS) written exam, which includes role and function of the ASL-English interpreter, knowledge and application of the RID code of ethics, and knowledge and application of applicable state and federal laws.
-Prerequisite: Placement for ENG 111 or program head permission.
+Covers the contents of the Virginia Quality Assurance Screening (VQAS) written exam, which includes role and function of the ASL-English interpreter, knowledge and application of the RID Code of Ethics, and knowledge and application of applicable state and federal laws.
+Prerequisite: Placement in ENG 111 or program head permission.
 Lecture 1 hour per week.

-INT 233 - ASL-TO-ENGLISH INTERPRETATION II (3 CR.)
+INT 233 - ASL-TO-ENGLISH INTERPRETATION II . . . . . . . . . . . . . . .
+3 CR